This contest is currently closed.

 The Hudson Prize

-Each year Black Lawrence Press will award The Hudson Prize for an unpublished collection of poems or prose.
+Each year Black Lawrence Press will award The Hudson Prize for an unpublished collection of poems or prose (short stories or essays).
+Novels are not eligible for this prize.
 The prize is open to new, emerging, and established writers.
 The winner of this contest will receive book publication, a $1,000 cash award, and ten copies of the book.
 Prizes awarded on publication.

-Deadline: March 31 Click Here to Submit Entry Period: January 1 - March 31 How to submit ›
+Entry Period: February 1 - March 31 Early Bird Period: January 1 - January 31 How to submit ›

 How to Submit